bsnes-emu/bsnes/docs/concepts/game-folders.md

     from the cartridge's ROM chips.
   - `ines.rom`:
-    While other consoles typically include enough hints in `program.rom` for icarus to generate a manifest, the Famicom does not.
+    While other consoles typically include enough hints in `program.rom` for icarus to guess a working manifest, the Famicom does not.
     Famicom games not stored in game folders typically include an "iNES header" to store that information,